-For example, you can buy this EMP-shielding nickle-coated fabric to create a Faraday cage.
+For example, you can buy this EMP-shielding nickle-coated fabric (Amazon link) to create a Faraday cage.
 You could even use it on big spaces – such as by lining your entire garage with two layers of the fabric.

 Building Your Own Faraday Cage

 There is a lot of misinformation on the web which states that you can just put devices in a microwave, refrigerator, or even a stove.